AnshumanTripathi/anshumantripathi.github.io/content/blog/monolith-microservices.md

 4. Since microservices are independently deployable services, they can DoS one another.
 5. The organization needs to define when it is reasonable to create a new microservice or when to add a functionality to an existing microservice.
 6. Microservices can be expensive as each microservice can have its tech stack with its infrastructure.

+# So, who wins?
+Short answer; it depends.

+Long answer; there is no right or wrong solution here.
+There's a case to make for each solution like recently, and there have been a lot of discussions regarding [how monoliths are making a return](https://changelog.com/posts/monoliths-are-the-future).
+Although they are known to be challenging to scale, there are solutions like [Google's Service Weaver](https://opensource.googleblog.com/2023/03/introducing-service-weaver-framework-for-writing-distributed-applications.html) that are heading towards make scaling monoliths easier.
+On the other hand, design patterns like [service templates](https://microservices.io/patterns/service-template.html), [app of apps deployment patterns](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/), [service mesh](https://istio.io/latest/about/service-mesh/) make handling a fleet of microservices a lot easier.

+Although there is a middle ground, [_macro-services_](http://highscalability.com/blog/2020/4/8/one-team-at-uber-is-moving-from-microservices-to-macroservic.html), macro-service modules can be tightly coupled with the whole macro-service package (modules and service) and deployed as a single package which reduces the complexity that comes with the increased number of microservices since a macro-service can be big enough to handle complex features within itself and is small enough that the issues of a monolith do not creep in.